galaxyproject/training-material/topics/transcriptomics/tutorials/pinpoint-key-pathways-with-heinz/tutorial.md

 >
 {: .hands_on}

-It usually takes a few minutes to get the result.
-(For some tasks, it might take a few hours to get a result in practice)
+It usually takes a few minutes to get the result, but mind you, for some tasks, it might take a few hours to get a result in practice.

 > ### {% icon tip %} Tip: running time of the program
 >